chandanalingudu/Python-snake-game/README.md

-# Python-snake-game
+# Snake Game in Python

-A classic snake game made using python and pygame
+This is a simple snake game created using Python and Pygame.

+## Features
+- Snake movement
+- Food spawning
+- Score tracking
+- Game over system

+## Technologies Used
+- Python
+- Pygame

+## Author
+Chandana